-Gill and Pelini top the list of names mentioned most often as possible successors to Callahan.
+Buffalo coach Turner Gill and LSU defensive coordinator Bo Pelini top the list of names mentioned most often as possible successors to Callahan.

 Gill quarterbacked the Huskers in the early 1980s and was an assistant under Osborne and Frank Solich.
 He left in 2004, after Callahan's first season.

 Pelini was the Huskers' defensive coordinator under Solich in 2003 after working eight years as an NFL assistant.